DonutsNL/ticketfilter/README.md

 0. Create a folder 'ticketfilter' inside the GLPI_HOME/marketplace/
 1. Copy the contents of this repository into the GLPI_HOME/marketplace/ticketfilter folder.
 2. Edit the ticketfilter/src/Filter.php and change the matchstring to your preferences.
+3. See for more information: https://github.com/DonutsNL/ticketfilter/wiki/Editing-the-patern
-3. Use the GLPI interface to install and activate the plugin.
+4. Use the GLPI interface to install and activate the plugin.
-4. Test your matchstring by manually adding tickets that have the pattern in their subject.
+5. Test your matchstring by manually adding tickets that have the pattern in their subject.
-5. Test the matchstring by sending emails containing the pattern in its subject.
+6. Test the matchstring by sending emails containing the pattern in its subject.

 The current version of Ticket Filter does not have an configuration page.
 This will be added in the future.